Antisemitism in the Soviet Union: Under Brezhnev

+In academia

 Right-wing movements

 The first reports of neo-Nazi organizations in the USSR appeared in the second half of the 1950s.
 In some cases, the participants were attracted primarily by the aesthetics of Nazism (rituals, parades, uniforms, the cult of physical fitness, architecture).
 Other organizations were more interested in the ideology of the Nazis, their program, and the image of Adolf Hitler.
 The formation of neo-Nazism in the USSR dates back to the turn of the 1960s and 1970s; during this period, these organizations still preferred to operate underground.

 Modern Russian neo-paganism took shape in the second half of the 1970s and is associated with the activities of supporters of antisemitism, especially the Moscow Arabist Valery Yemelyanov (pagan name Velemir) and the former dissident and neo-Nazi activist Alexey Dobrovolsky (pagan name Dobroslav).

 In 1957, under the influence of the Hungarian Revolution, Dobrovolsky created the Russian National Socialist Party and was later imprisoned.
 Since 1964, he collaborated with the National Alliance of Russian Solidarists.
 On December 5, 1965, he organized a demonstration on Pushkin Square.
 In 1968, he was involved in the Trial of the Four.
 In 1969, Dobrovolsky bought a library and immersed himself in history, esotericism and parapsychology, collaborating with Valery Yemelyanov.
-In 1989, he took part in the creation of the "Moscow Pagan Community", which was headed by Alexander Belov (Selidor), and approved the eight-beam "kolovrat" as a symbol of "resurgent paganism."
+In 1989, he took part in the creation of the "Moscow Pagan Community", which was headed by Alexander Belov (Selidor), and approved the eight-beam "kolovrat" as a symbol of "resurgent paganism".
 Since 1990, he collaborated with the neo-pagan Russian Party of Korchagin.
 Dobrovolsky conducted the first mass rite of naming, a rite that became widespread in the Rodnovery.
 Later, he retired to the abandoned village of Vasenyovo in Kirov Oblast, where he lived as a hermit and spent the summer holidays of Kupala.
 He led the "Russian Liberation Movement" (ROD).